doniobidov/ddpo/README.md

 2. Add a rule in `infer_template_family()` if you want auto-detection by model name
 3. Rerun the script

-If you do not add the template, the script will stop with a clear error telling you to define the model template in `soft_templates.py`.
+If you do not add the template, the script will stop with an error.

-## Running on new data

-To test DDPO on a new dataset, keep the same file structure and column names.

-<<<<<<< HEAD
-Minimum requirements:

-- harmful training file: `prompt`
-- benign training file: `prompt`
-- harmful test file: `prompt,attack`
-- benign test file: `prompt`
-- optional MMLU file: same JSON structure as `MMLU_data.json`

-You can replace the provided files or point the runner to new ones with the path arguments shown above.

 ## Useful options